amf95/buttonEventManager/README.md

 No Blocking as no Delays are used.

 # Notes:
-Better not to use delays nor blocking code in loop() as onButtonEvent() function depends on main loop() to detect events based on time.
+Better not to use delays nor blocking code in loop() as onButtonEvent() function depends on the main loop() to detect events based on time.

 If you use "PRESS" event, other events wont work on the same button.